-RB Leipzig, and 32-year-old head coach Julian Nagelsmann, are a case in point.
+RB Leipzig, and 33-year-old head coach Julian Nagelsmann, are a case in point.

-Only a decade ago they were making their debut in the fifth tier of German football - on Wednesday, they played in the Champions League knockout stages for the first time.
+Only a decade ago they were making their debut in the fifth tier of German football - on Thursday, they play in the Champions League quarter-finals for the first time.

 But it has taken more than Red Bull throwing money at the project for the east German club to establish themselves among the country's elite.

-Nagelsmann's side for the 1-0 win over Tottenham Hotspur in north London was thin on household names and contain no player acquired for more than £20m.
+When Nagelsmann's side beat Tottenham Hotspur in the last 16 it was with a team thin on household names and containing no player acquired for more than £20m.

-So how did Red Bull turn a club playing regional football into genuine Bundesliga title contenders (they sit second, one point behind champions Bayern Munich), what is in it for one of the world's most well-renowned companies and are Leipzig really the most hated club in Germany?
+So how did Red Bull turn a club playing regional football into genuine Bundesliga title contenders (they pushed champions Bayern Munich before eventually finishing third), what is in it for one of the world's most well-renowned companies and are Leipzig really the most hated club in Germany?

 How it all began for Red Bull in Germany